 - Zoa spiders

-However, it would be best if you quarantine the newcomers before adding them into the main tank.
+However, it would be best if you quarantine the newcomers before adding them to the main tank.
 Further, it is the best preventive method to ensure the specimen free from pests.

 If you place your zoanthids in the tank with high lighting conditions, they will be unwilling to open.
 Because zoanthids prefer to live in moderate lighting conditions.